 In recent years, we've all experienced so many advances with our other electronic devices that we've come to expect all our devices to have auto-magical feature like wireless control.
 While we knew we wanted to be able to control our props wirelessly, we didn't want to be tied to an external remote control or a phone app.
 We knew we would eventually develop those to have finer and more varied controls, but we decided to put the ability to control directly into each capsule 2.0 engine, so people would immediately have the ability to control their props with the equipment they already had.
 This also opened up many other possibilities like facilitating interaction between spinners and non-spinners, and encouraging community with the universal group.

-We sourced and tested radios, painstakingly chose components, and created a custom radio protocol that was robust and became the basis on the new "connect" technology that underpins the wireless features of the capsule light.
-The new "connect" tech will also be applied to all new high-end flowtoys LED light engines and props, like the vision system.
+We sourced and tested radios, painstakingly chose components, and created a custom radio protocol that was robust and became the basis on the new flowtoys "connect" technology that underpins the wireless features of the capsule light.
+The new "connect" tech has been implemented in the vision system props - the newest flowtoys LED light engine.